Try the Witches’ Market

 8. Cholita wrestling

 To travel to La Paz, Bolivia, is to arrive in one of the most native and traditional cities on the South American continent.
-Although La Paz is not the constitutional capital (Sucre is!), it is the executive capital and seat of government, and is by many people regarded as the major city in Bolivia!
+Although La Paz is not the constitutional capital (Sucre is!), it is the executive capital and seat of government and, by many people, is regarded as the major city in Bolivia!

-La Paz is one of the most interesting cities to travel to in Bolivia due to its unique cultural heritage and indigenous roots, still influencing present-day life in the city.
+One of the culturally most captivating cities to travel to (in Bolivia) is La Paz – due to its unique cultural heritage and indigenous roots still influencing present-day life.
 In particular, a visit to The Witches’ Market, imperceptibly woven into the inner streets of La Paz, is an opportunity to explore traditional Bolivia and get insight into the country’s outstanding native culture.

-The risk of getting to suffer from altitude sickness, or soroche in Latin American Spanish, can be minimised by approaching the La Paz altitude in the slow way – by bus – instead of flying in.
-In this way you will probably be able to climb the Andes Mountains without being too much affected.
+The risk of altitude sickness, or soroche in Latin American Spanish, can be minimised by approaching the La Paz altitude in the ‘slow’ way – by bus – instead of flying in.
+In this way, you will probably be able to climb the Andes Mountains without being too much affected.

-Once in La Paz, especially when flying in, you will need to take it easy in the beginning to acclimatise.
+Once in La Paz, especially when flying in, take it easy in order to acclimatise.
 Since lack of sufficient oxygen is the cause of soroche, it is important to keep the need for oxygen down during the first couple of days at high altitude.
 Moreover, you will also need to ensure that you are sufficiently hydrated by drinking a LOT of water.
-Additionally, you may opt to follow the locals’ advice on drinking coca tea!
-In this way you will minimise the risk of getting to suffer from altitude sickness in La Paz.
+Additionally, you may follow the locals’ advice on drinking coca tea!

-In 2014 La Paz got its amazing cable car network Mi Teleférico, which is at present the longest aerial cable car system in the world.
-It serves the La Paz and El Alto metropolitan areas with ultimately 11 lines (Red, Yellow, Green, Blue, Orange, White, Sky Blue, Purple, Brown, Silver and Gold) and more than 30 stations.
+In 2014, La Paz got its opportune cable car network Mi Teleférico, the longest aerial cable car system in the world.
+It was constructed to serve the La Paz and El Alto metropolitan areas with 11 lines (Red, Yellow, Green, Blue, Orange, White, Sky Blue, Purple, Brown, Silver and Gold) and more than 30 stations.

-The Red, Yellow, and Purple lines link the two cities La Paz and El Alto, which are located at two different altitudes, El Alto 400 m (1,300 ft) above La Paz.
-This means that they until recently have been connected only by winding, crowded roads – often making the trip between them a real nightmare.
+The Red, Yellow, and Purple lines link the two cities, La Paz and El Alto, situated at two different altitudes, El Alto at 400 m (1,300 ft) above La Paz.
+It means that they, until recently, have been connected only by winding, crowded roads – often making the trip between them a veritable nightmare.

-Using Mi Teleférico is a great way to explore La Paz from the air, as well as to get from one location to another relatively fast.
+To use Mi Teleférico is a great way to explore La Paz from the air and get from one location to another relatively conveniently and fast.
 Get information about the lines.

 Corruption Bolivia/your country